- About PS&F

 Elimination of the §4980H shared responsibility rules would obviously be welcomed by most large employers (those with 50 or more FTEs).
 These rules are extremely complex, and many employers have struggled to comply with them.
 How many employers would make significant changes to the benefits would likely mirror in reverse what happened as the rules went into force.
 As the ACA was implemented, many large employers who already offered relatively comprehensive benefits did not need to make very many fundamental changes to their plans.
 For these employers, the shared responsibility rules created an additional administrative burden and some cost impact, but did not cause them to make a major strategic shift in employee benefit strategies.

-On the other hand, some employers who have many variable-hour, low-wage, high-turnover employees, and who historically did not offer strong benefit packages, have struggled to implement the changes necessary to comply with the ACA.
+On the other hand, some employers who have many variable-hour, low-wage, high-turnover employees, and who historically did not offer strong benefits packages, have struggled to implement the changes necessary to comply with the ACA.
 Employers in industries such as retail, hospitality, and staffing, and those with a large number of low-wage workers, are most likely to take advantage of a repeal and cut back on coverage offered to some employees.
 Changes to the ACA may also result in a resurgence of voluntary benefits and “mini-med”-type programs that existed prior to the ACA.

 It is virtually impossible for the new administration or Congress to change current reporting employer requirements for 2016.
 Employers who are subject to the reporting requirement should continue to work to complete the 2016 reporting by the current deadlines.